Avergrove/avergroves-learning-notes/docs/deadlock/deadlock.md

 # Deadlock
 - Deadlock is the kind of game that you would not improve at all if you do not get any guidance anywhere.
 Seriously.
-- This also assumes you know how MOBAs work in general already
 - Anyway, the few turning points that change my idea of the game that would help a lot are the following.
     - It is okay to die.. for a reason.
         - Getting objectives (Walkers, Rejuv, helping a higher value teammate stay alive)